AZ's stadium roof collapses in high winds

 "No matches will be played in the stadium if the situation is not safe.
 As soon as more is clear about our upcoming matches, we'll report it as soon as possible."

-AZ were due to play Mariupol in a Europa League qualifying match next Thursday and an Eredivisie game against Groningen three days later at the stadium.
+AZ was due to play Mariupol in a UEFA Europa League qualifying match next Friday (AEST) and an Eredivisie game against Groningen three days later at the stadium.

 The ground was built in 2006 and has a capacity of 17,000.